Find Grad Schools

 21 Yearly Graduations

 The 15th most popular school in the country for pharmacy majors who are seeking their master's degree is University of California - San Diego.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 21 people received their master's degree in pharmacy from UCSD.
-Of these students, 71% were women and 52% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 21 people received their master's degree in pharmacy from UCSD.
+About 66% of this group were women, and 53% were students from an underrepresented racial-ethnic group.

 #16